Deno-V/Deno-V.github.io/_pages/cv.md

 * Programming
   * Python: Proficient in PyTorch, TensorFlow, and other AI-related packages.
   * C: Used C to implement image processing, navigation, and control algorithms in the Intelligent Car Competition and to build a small electromagnetic railgun (2019).
 Primarily utilized in microcontrollers.
-  * Matlab: Applied in mathematical modeling competitions and various power electronics simulations and robot navigation algorithms (2020).
+  * Matlab: Applied in mathematical modeling competitions, various signal processing/power electronics/control system simulations, and robot navigation algorithms (2020).
+  * Verilog: Used verilog with Vivado in designing FPGA programs.
   * Java & Android: Developed a data sensing and detection app, applied in [this devices](https://onlinelibrary.wiley.com/doi/full/10.1002/smll.202309785).
 * Altium Designer: Skilled in designing and soldering circuit boards, including various small power and signal printed circuit boards.
 * Digital Painting/Painting: A hobbyist experienced with Photoshop, SAI, acrylic paints, and oil pastels.